Interdimensional UFO hypothesis: Hynek and Vallée

 J. Allen Hynek was an American astronomer who served as scientific advisor to the U.S. Air Force UFO studies: Project Sign, Project Grudge, and Project Blue Book.
 Hynek pioneered the "Close Encounter" classification system; Hynek had a cameo in Stephen Spielberg's film Close Encounters of the Third Kind.
 Jacques Vallée, a student of Hynek's, served as the inspiration for the French researcher portrayed by François Truffaut in the film.

 In 1975's The Edge of Reality, Vallée and Hynek consider the possibility of what they call "interlocking universes":

 VALLÉE: What other wild hypotheses could we make?

 HYNEK: There could be other universe with different quantum rules or vibration rates if you want.
 Our own space-time continuum could be a cross-section through a universe with many more dimensions. ...
 Think what a hard time you would have convincing an aborigine that right now, through this room, TV pictures are passing!
 Yet they're here.
 You have to have a transducer to see them -- namely a TV set.
 Well, in the same sense there may be interlocking universes right here!
 We have this idea of space, we always think of another universe being someplace else.
 It may not.
 Maybe it's right here."

-In his 'landmark' 1969 book Passport to Magonia: On UFOS, Folklore and Parallel Worlds, Vallee argues for a "parallel universe co-existing with our own".
+In his 'landmark' 1969 book Passport to Magonia: On UFOS, Folklore and Parallel Worlds, Vallée argues for a "parallel universe co-existing with our own".

 The idea was reiterated in Vallée's subsequent writings.
 Vallée's summarized his objection in his 1990 paper "Five Arguments Against the Extraterrestrial Origin of Unidentified Flying Objects":